at-ishikawa/at-ishikawa.github.io/_docs/github/github_pages.md

 The default search engine is lunr, and it searches collections of jekyll.
 So in order to search pages except posts, those pages should be under a `collection`.

+Enable comments
+---
+You can enable them by following [the official document](https://mmistakes.github.io/minimal-mistakes/docs/configuration/#comments).

 Jekyll
 ===